Child Benefit and Tax Credits Home Educated 16+ Survey 2014-15

 The survey consisted of 10 questions.
 Some questions were aimed at parents who had already gone through the system, while other questions were designed to draw out views from parents of younger children as to what they were expecting, and to see whether they had any worries.

-The survey also had the option for respondents to add comments, many of which are included here.
+The survey also had the option for respondents to add comments.

 A third of respondents had not yet tried to claim Child Benefit on behalf of their home educated 16 year old.
 Of those respondents who had tried to claim, almost a quarter said they had had problems, and they spoke of "lengthy delay" or "having to argue their case."
 Some parents initially had problems but then found someone to help.
 One parent who filled in the survey said they were dreading having to go through the process as the eldest reached 16 in the coming year.

 The Claim Process

 The forms were generally felt to be difficult and confusing.
 One parent said "the benefit department sent a form out to us asking if our daughter would stay in education after 16 and if she she didn't then we were not entitled to child benefit for her.
 She is currently doing A levels at home but there was no option of home education on the form, so she does not get anything."

 The different stages in the process were not seen as transparent.
 In the first instance, the parent informs Child Benefit or Tax Credits that the child will continue in full time home education.
 This is generally followed by a second stage where the parent is asked for more details about the home education.

 In some cases there is also a third stage where parents are quizzed about information already provided, and they realise that they may have misunderstood the question or not used the "correct wording".
 As one parent put it "some friends have had their Child Benefits stopped then had to fill in forms differently to get sorted."